LLAMA: The Low-Level Abstraction For Memory Access: Design

 A \lstinline{VirtualRecord} obtained from a \lstinline{View} is a value type that represents a reference. \lstinline{One<RecordDim>} is a mechanism to create a view independent \lstinline{VirtualRecord}, which is a value type with deep-copy semantic.
+Listing~\ref{lst:one} demonstrates the usage of \lstinline{One<RecordDim>}.

 \lstinline{VirtualRecord} overloads assignment, arithmetic and logical operators to allow to express computations on multiple fields.
 For reference \lstinline{VirtualRecord}s, these operators directly write through into the corresponding view.
 Binary operators return their results on the stack as a \lstinline{llama::One}.
 These operators are designed to work even between two virtual records of different record dimensions, applying the operation on hierarchically matching tags.
 Scalar operands are also supported, e.g. assigning to all record fields in one statement.
 Since one operator executes on multiple independent fields, vertical vectorization\footnote{ Vertical vectorization packs computations on multiple, different, scalar variables into a single SIMD operation.
 Conversely, horizontal vectorization packs multiple array instances of the same field into a SIMD operation. } could be employed here, but is currently not implemented.